Storm brewing as weather officials disagree over 'giant storm' to affect NZ

 But Weatherwatch.co.nz responded, tweeting, "You may not be interested in the well being of newborn livestock but we very much care and want to give farmers the best possible advanced warning.
 Queenstown has snow forecast, so too does Southland and we are in key lambing and calving season.
 NZ is different to America".

-Meteorologist Ben Knoll, of Niwa, told the Herald that as far as he was aware, the major lambing season kicked off in September.
+Meteorologist Ben Noll, of Niwa, told the Herald that as far as he was aware, the major lambing season kicked off in September.

 He added that while there would be snow and rain with Monday's system, it would hit the usual high country areas and was not likely to be any bigger than what shook the country last weekend.